meglammata26/Project2/devlog.md

 Overall Plan:
 Create my repo.
 Add this devlog.
 Add relevant code files.
 For my first step, I will create a predicate that will recognize each of the cell values and directions.

+05/12 3:59 pm

+Thoughts:
+Added the recognition of the cell values and directions.

+Goals/Plan:
+Need to implement a way to validate coordinates.
+Simulate list of actions.
+Begin implementation of DFS for when the value is unbound